alyakin314/correcting-nonpar/README.md

 ```

 ### jupyter
-The only python module that is required to reproduce the results and is not installed as a part of graspy is [jupyter notebook](https://github.com/jupyter/notebook).
+The only other package that is required to reproduce the results and is not installed as a part of graspy is [jupyter notebook](https://github.com/jupyter/notebook).
 This module It is also easily installed via pip:
 ```
 pip install jupyter
 ```